amchikhaoui/Starting/README.md

 Just a test !
  Hi every one,

- I'm Amina, I work on cloud federation and monitoring.
+ I'm Amina, I'm beginner in cloud federation and monitoring.

+Thank you for any help !